roshiajin-kunai/sakkamade.github.io/_posts/2021-02-14-autodoll-extra-4.md

 "Aha.
 I was drinking it when research progressed or something good was to happen."

 I swallowed the words 'together with Nagisa.'
-For it should be a bother to explain about Nagisa to Ohan, there is no deep meaning.
+For it should be a bother to explain about Nagisa to Ohan, there was no deep meaning.

 "Okay.
 You have to wait a little."